drone/docs/content/usage/matrix.md

 # Overview

-Drone uses the `matrix` section of the `.drone.yml` to define the build matrix.
-Drone executes a build for each permutation in the matrix, allowing you to build and test a single commit against many configurations.
+Drone supports parallel matrix execution.
+Drone executes a separate build for each permutation in the matrix, allowing you to build and test a single commit against many configurations.

-Example matrix definition for testing multiple Go and Redis versions.
-This matrix results in a total of 6 different build permutations:
+Example matrix configuration for testing multiple Go and Redis versions resulting:

 ```yaml
 matrix: